-5. Guidelines for responsible use of social media
+7. Guidelines for responsible use of social media

-- 5.1 The employee should make it clear in social media postings, or in the employees' personal profile, that the employee is speaking on the employees' own behalf. - 5.2 Employees should be respectful to others when making any statement on social media and be aware that the employee is personally responsible for all communications which will be published on the internet for anyone to see.
-Employees should ensure that they use privacy and access settings whilst being aware that they cannot control the use of their postings by others. - 5.3 The employee should also ensure that their profile and any content they post are consistent with the professional image the employee presents to colleagues, pupils and parents.
+The employee should make it clear in social media postings that the employee is speaking on the employee's own behalf.

+Employees should be respectful to others when making any statement on social media and be aware that the employee is personally responsible for all communications which will be published on the internet for anyone to see.
+Employees should ensure that they use privacy and access settings whilst being aware that they cannot control the use of their postings by others.

+The employee should also ensure any content they post on social media are consistent with the professional image the employee presents to colleagues, pupils and parents.

-- 5.4 If the employee is uncertain or concerned about the appropriateness of any statement or posting, they are advised to refrain from posting it until they have discussed it with their manager. - 5.5 If the employee becomes aware of social media content that disparages or reflects poorly on the school, the employee should contact the Headteacher.
+If the employee is uncertain or concerned about the appropriateness of any statement or posting, they are advised to refrain from posting it until they have discussed it with their manager.

+If the employee becomes aware of social media content that disparages or reflects poorly on the school, the employee should contact the Headteacher.

-6. Monitoring
+8. Monitoring